 Game Boy was his gateway drug.
 “Please Mom, please let me have one,” my son begged me for two years.
 Despite his insistence, I held firm and said no. Until Max (not his real name) turned 7 years old, I’d mostly managed to keep screens safely outside what I now realize was the flimsy protection of our home, a place I’d imagined offered safety and sanctuary.
 We didn’t own any gaming devices.
 About once a week, Max could watch a movie.

 Why was I trying so hard to screen him from, well, screens?
 So many reasons.
 For one, my otherwise terrific parents let me watch too much TV — hours of it every day.
 Looking back, I wish they’d nudged me out of my stupor to read more and explore other interests, and I can’t help but wonder if that would have given me more of an edge academically.

 My fear stemmed mainly from the fact that I know my son.
 Seducing him with their silent siren song, screens have a magical effect on him; more than books, playgrounds, time with his parents, painting — all of which he loved as a young child.
-At toy stores, when he was very small, he’d immediately toddle towards the plastic baby computers and bang away at the keys.
-At home, I was afraid if I willingly let my son get sucked the land of high-tech, I’d never get him back.
+At toy stores, when he was very small, he’d immediately toddle toward the plastic baby computers and bang away at the keys.
+At home, I was afraid if I willingly let my son get sucked into the land of high-tech, I’d never get him back.

 Amish aspirations, modern realities

 Maybe I’d have had a better chance — like a few holdout parents I know who’ve kept their kids almost completely tech-free — if my husband and I agreed on this issue.
 He accepts most of my parenting philosophies, but wouldn’t go along with my desire to banish televisions and computers from our house.
 After all, he’s the editor of a national high-tech magazine and website, so he doesn’t exactly share my Amish aspirations.
 Nevertheless, I championed my cause and tried to ward off the high-tech tsunami as long as I could.